wvwatson/Budget/README.markdown

 This code is a brain dump of my ideas for a Financial DSL.
 Use it at your own risk.
 Review the test directories for more examples.
 --

-Example of events dsl for hourly planning.
+Example of an events dsl for hourly planning.

 ``` ruby
 # hours per day are the default